 Among 2253 preschool children, 167 (7.4%) had abnormal emotional problems, 178 (7.9%) had abnormal conduct problems, 396 (17.6%) had abnormal hyperactivity, 528 (23.4%) had abnormal peer interaction, 232 (10.3%) had abnormal total difficulty scores, and 235 (10.4%) had abnormal prosocial behavior problems.
 Among them, the abnormal proportion of peer interaction problems was the highest, followed by hyperactivity problems and prosocial behavior problems.

 As is shown in Table 1, our results showed that the detection rate of abnormal emotional problems in children with parents with lower education level was higher, and the difference was statistically significant (P < 0.05).
 The abnormal detection rate of conduct problems was higher in boys, children with lower education level of parents and children with younger mothers (P < 0.05 or P < 0.001).
 The prevalence of hyperactivity was higher in children with poor family economic status, lower educational level of father and younger parents (P < 0.05 or P < 0.001).
 The detection rate of abnormal peer communication was higher in children with younger age and living in non-urban areas (P < 0.05 or P < 0.001).
 The abnormal detection rate of total difficulty score of boys, children with poor family economic status, parents with lower education level and younger parents was higher (P < 0.05 or P < 0.001).
-The abnormal detection rate of prosocial behavior problems was higher in children with younger age, boys and living in non-urban areas, and the difference was statistically significant (P < 0.05).
-See Table 1 for details.
+The abnormal detection rate of prosocial behavior problems was higher in children with younger age, boys and living in non-urban areas, and the difference was statistically significant (P < 0.05; Table 1).

 Relationship between parenting behavior and children’s emotional and behavioral problems